nesi/python-package-training/_lessons/python-package/03-build.md

 ```
 pip install -e .[dev]
 ```
 to build your project.
 This will also build any dependencies required by the package.
-Option `-e` makes the installation editable, i.e. it will pick any changes you make.
+Option `-e` makes the installation editable, i.e. it will pick up any changes you make.
+You won't have to install again if you change the code.

 You should now have access to `my_little_package` module; command
 ```